-– a bandwidth of up to 2.8 kHz, situated wholly within the frequency channel concerned;
+– an occupied bandwidth of up to 2.8 kHz, situated wholly within the frequency channel concerned;

-– a power within the limits laid down in No. 26/4.4 or specified against the allotted frequency channel;
+a power within the limits laid down in No. 26/4.4 or specified against the allotted frequency channel;

 – an allotment area which is the area in which the aeronautical station can be situated, and which coincides with all or part of the territory of the country, or of the geographical area, as indicated against the frequency channel concerned in the Frequency Allotment Plan.
+(WRC-27)

 Reasons: Added footnote to indicate that channels may now be aggregated with this update.
 The word occupied added to be consistent with other provisions in Appendix 26.

-MOD DIAP/1.9/3

-26/3.5 The aeronautical radiotelephone stations shall use only single-sideband emissions (J3E).
-The upper sideband shall be employed, and the assigned frequency (see No. 1.148) shall be 1 400 Hz higher than the carrier (reference) frequency.

-Reasons: Updated emission designators consistent with modification to 26/4.2.
-This aligns with updates to Appendix 27 made at WRC-23.
+[USA note: The US proposes to delete this modification from this proposal and retain the existing language contained in 26/3.5.
+Therefore there is no need for text modification.

-MOD DIAP/1.9/4
+MOD USA/1.9/3

 26/3.6 The channelling arrangement specified in No. 26/3.1 does not prejudice the rights of administrations to establish, and to notify assignments to stations in the aeronautical mobile (OR) service other than those using radiotelephony, provided that:

-– the occupied bandwidth does not exceed 2 800 Hz and is situated wholly within one frequency channel;
+– for single channel or non-contiguous aggregation, the occupied bandwidth does not exceed 2 800 Hz and is situated wholly within one frequency channel;

+– for contiguous aggregation, wider occupied bandwidths can be implemented using currently allotted frequency channels;

-– the limits of unwanted emission are met (see Appendix 27, No. 27/74).
-(WRC-2000)
+– the limits of unwanted emission are met (see No. 26/4.6).
+(WRC-27)

 Reasons: Adding language to specify aggregation of channels.
+Additionally, this proposal adds provision 26/4.6 to include the unwanted emissions in this Appendix.
+Therefore the reference has been updated.

-ADD DIAP/1.9/5
+ADD USA/1.9/4

+26/3.7 Individual non-contiguous or contiguous channels complying with the provisions of the Plan contained in this Appendix may be aggregated to provide wideband communication without changing the Plan of individual channels.
+Any aggregation of channels shall be situated wholly within the respective frequency arrangements listed in Part III.
+(WRC-27)

 Reasons: This provision specifies how to implement aggregation of channels without modification to the channel Plan.
 The footnote specifies the specific technical provisions that need to be followed in order to comply.

-MOD DIAP/1.9/6
+MOD USA/1.9/5

-26/4.2 Telephony

-– J3E (single-sideband, suppressed carrier).
+26/4.2 Telephony – single-sideband suppressed carrier

+– J(2,3,7,9)E (WRC-27)

 Reasons: Update emission designators to be consistent with updates to Appendix 27 made at WRC-23.

-MOD DIAP/1.9/7
+MOD USA/1.9/6

-26/4.3 Telegraphy (including automaticincluding automatic data transmission)
+26/4.3 Telegraphy and data transmission

 – A1A, A1B, F1B;